 04. Kedar Tal

-The mountains tower up into the sky and at a height of 4425 meters you will find Kedar Tal, about 18 kilometres from Gangotri.
+The mountains tower up into the sky and at a height of 4425 meters, you will find Kedar Tal, about 18 kilometers from Gangotri.
 The serene and cool waters reflect the skies and snowcapped mountains, well worth the arduous climb.

 05. Sahastra Tal and Masar Tal